Changes to bus services

 At other times residents living in Eltisley, Croxton, Caxton, Longstowe, Abbotsley, Waresley, Gamlingay, Little Gransden, Great Gransden, Arrington, Croydon, Orwell, Wimpole, Great Eversden, Little Eversden, East Hatley and Hatley St George can book their journeys by phoning HACT on 01480 411 114, by 1pm the day before travel, to St Neots, Cambourne or anywhere within the Roam Zone or to make connections to services going farther afield.
 In addition the No. 28 makes a scheduled Thursday service from Cambourne to St Neots (via Gamlingay).
 No bookings are needed on scheduled services.

 Due to the high demand for the market day service to St Neots, there is an additional bus service, the C2 (operated Myalls) which runs between the Hatleys and St Neots on Thursdays, providing additional capacity along the route between Longstowe and St Neots.
-Leaflets giving routes and timetables are available from parish councils and current timetables can always be viewed on Cambridgeshire County Council’s website.
+Leaflets giving routes and timetables are available from parish councils and current timetables can always be viewed on the Cambridgeshire & Peterborough Combined Authority's website

 Was this web page helpful?